magidoc-org/magidoc/README.md

 Magidoc is an open source tool built from scratch that improves developer experience, provides more useful documentation and is more customizable than existing solutions.

-It can generate static documentation from a GraphQL endpoint using the introspection query or SDL files and it supports markdown for the [SDL comments](https://dgraph.io/docs/graphql/schema/documentation/) and the custom pages.
+It can generate static documentation from a GraphQL endpoint using the introspection query or SDL files and it offers advanced markdown support for the [SDL comments](https://dgraph.io/docs/graphql/schema/documentation/) and the custom pages.

 ## 👀 Demo